Malaria Eradication: Prince Ned Nwoko & NMEP meet for joint action

 The National Coordinator of NMEP, Dr Perpetua Uhomoibhi, stated that she appreciated Prince Ned Nwoko’s passion and drive to end malaria in Nigeria.
 She gave me an explanatory insight of the works of the programme over the years which includes but not limited to Advocacy, Mosquitoes Nets distribution, Surveillance, Seasonal malaria Chemoprevention, Indoor Residual Spray, Advocacy on test before treatment, Treatment, environmental actions, to mention but a few.’’

 She also attested that the National Malaria Strategic Plan 2021-2025 is something the government alone cannot drive.
 That private sector partnership is necessary to achieve the goal.
-According to her, she said talks have been on-going about the WHO recently approved RTS,S Malaria Vaccine and the fact that NMEP is already discussing with PATH to work out roadmap for deployment of the vaccine in Nigeria.
+According to her, “talks have been on-going about the WHO recently approved RTS,S Malaria Vaccine and the fact that NMEP is already discussing with PATH to work out roadmap for deployment of the vaccine in Nigeria,” she concluded.

-‘’ I solicit for Prince Ned Nwoko to be part of the End Malaria Council to advocate on behalf of Nigeria and for him to be a member of the Africa Malaria Leaders Alliance ‘’ she concluded.

 At the gathering, In Ned Nwoko, Malaria Project Office in Abuja, a renowned advocate for Malaria and board member of the Ned Nwoko Malaria Project, Dr. Chioma Amajoh also expressed her satisfaction during the meeting and emphasized on the importance of the synergy between the Ned Nwoko Malaria Project and the National Malaria Elimination Programme for an effective programme intervention.